SLINGhub/MSTemplate_Creator/README.md

 # Meta

--   We welcome [contributions](CONTRIBUTING.md) including bug reports.
+-   We welcome contributions from general questions to bug reports.
-    Please note that this project is released with a [Contributor Code of
+    Check out the [contributions](CONTRIBUTING.md) guidelines.
+Please
-    Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+    note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
     By participating in this project you agree to abide by its terms.
 -   License: